 It has tomatoes, yes, but also a little heavy cream.
 The French style also has Armagnac, a kind of brandy, and vermouth, as well as shallots.

-All versions of cacciatore require mushrooms, and here I use fresh chanterelle mushrooms here, which are available at some farmer’s markets, but also online through Earthy Delights; that is where I bought mine when I first made this dish.
+All versions of cacciatore require mushrooms, and here I use fresh chanterelle mushrooms here, which are available at some farmer’s markets.

 Another thing that makes the French version different is how you brown the chicken or pheasant: The name “rousille” comes from local dialect, which means “slightly burnt.”
 And yes, you brown the hell out of the meat before simmering it in tomatoes and brandy.